-TURI works with electronics companies to identify safer alternatives to commonly used toxic chemicals such as lead in soldering materials and surface finishes.
+TURI works with companies across the electronics industry supply chain to identify safer alternatives to commonly used toxic chemicals such as lead in soldering materials and brominated flame retardants in circuit boards.

 Industry representatives collaborate with TURI to determine best practices and assess the reliability and quality of alternative methods for manufacturing electronic components and printed wiring boards.